This post may contain affiliate links.

 Instructions

-3. To make the lemon cream, add the cashews, coconut milk, maple syrup, lemon juice, lemon zest and turmeric to a high-speed blender and blend until smooth and creamy.
+1. Add the coconut milk, cottage cheese, maple syrup, vanilla, lemon juice, lemon zest and turmeric to a high speed blender and blend until smooth.

-5. Place in the fridge to set for at least 2 hours.
+3. Cover and place in the fridge to set for at least 2 hours, or ideally overnight.

 Notes

-Store the chia pudding in sealed jars in the fridge for up to 5 days.
+• Store in the fridge up to 5 days.

 Nutrition